nmidzic20/WattsUp/README.md

 ### ASP.NET project

-The API has 4 layers and every layer can only communicate with layer below or above it, except for Model layer which every layer can use:
+The API has structure of 4 folders and classes from every folder should only communicate with folder below or above it, except for Model that everyone can use:

-1. Data layer
+1. Data

    It contains Repositories and Migrations that will manage database.

-2. Service layer
+2. Service

    It contains Services that will have business logic inside.

-3. Controller layer
+3. Controller

     It contains endpoints for REST API.

-4. (0) Model layer
+4. (0) Model

     It contains all model classes for database, response and request.